nqzero/PUPL/PUPL-FAQ.md

 ### if my business makes a product that builds on your software (the upstream), what will it cost ?
-you don't need to pay anything during development. your end users will have the same responsibilities they would have if they used the upstream directly, so they'll need a use-license. if you release your software under either an OSI approved open source license or this license (and provide the source code), and don't charge for it, then you don't need to worry about this, other than to inform the user of their responsibilities. if you charge users for your software, then you must acquire on their behalf a (or verify that they have an existing) use-license from the upstream. otherwise, you must provide a list of known users to the upstream
+you don't need to pay anything during development. your end users will have the same responsibilities they would have if they used the upstream directly, so they'll need a use-license. if you release your software under either a GPL-compatible license or this license (and provide the source code) at zero cost per-use, then you don't need to worry about this, other than to inform the user of their responsibilities. otherwise, you must acquire on their behalf a (or verify that they have an existing) use-license from the upstream

 if you wish to hedge against price increases, you may wish to purchase a number of full price use-licenses, which you can then resell. either way, you and your customers are protected by the strike price